cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.7.9v1 instructions:

- 1. Follow the same instructions as MS.AAD.7.8v1 for each of the highly privileged roles (other than Global Administrator) but enter a security monitoring mailbox that is different from the one used to monitor Global Administrator activations.
+ 1. Follow the same instructions as MS.AAD.7.8v1 for each of the highly privileged roles (other than Global Administrator) but enter a security monitoring mailbox different from the one used to monitor Global Administrator activations.

 ## 8. Guest User Access

-This section provides policies that help reduce security risks related to the integration of M365 guest users.
-A guest user is a specific type of external user that belongs to a separate organization but can access files, meetings, teams and other data in the target tenant.
+This section provides policies that help reduce security risks related to integrating M365 guest users.
+A guest user is a specific type of external user who belongs to a separate organization but can access files, meetings, teams and other data in the target tenant.
 It is common to invite guest users to a tenant for cross-agency collaboration purposes.

 #### MS.AAD.8.1v1
 Guest users SHOULD have limited or restricted access to Azure AD directory objects.

-- _Rationale:_ By limiting the amount of information about objects in the tenant that is available to guest users, the malicious reconnaissance exposure can be reduced if a guest account is compromised or created by an adversary.
+- _Rationale:_ Limiting the amount of information about objects, available to guest users in the tenant, reduces the malicious reconnaissance exposure if a guest account is compromised or created by an adversary.
 - _Last modified:_ June 2023

 #### MS.AAD.8.2v1
 Only users with the Guest Inviter role SHOULD be able to invite guest users.

-- _Rationale:_ By only allowing an authorized groups of individuals to invite guest users to create accounts in the tenant, an agency can enforce a guest user account approval process which reduces the risk of unauthorized accounts being created.
+- _Rationale:_ By only allowing an authorized groups of individuals to invite guest users to create accounts in the tenant, an agency can enforce a guest user account approval process, reducing the risk of unauthorized accounts being created.
 - _Last modified:_ June 2023

 #### MS.AAD.8.3v1